BigBang1112/gbx-net/README.md

 ## License

 The source code files fall under [GNU General Public License v3.0](LICENSE).
 Information gathered from the project (chunk structure, parse examples, data structure, wiki information, markdown) is usable with [The Unlicense](https://unlicense.org/).

+Font of the logo is called [Raleway](https://fonts.google.com/specimen/Raleway) licensed under [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).
+You can use the logo as a part of your media.

 ## Alternative GBX parsers